Category Archives: Alfred Hitchcock

 It is an absolute masterpiece.

-That is what makes it wonderful.
+That is what makes it extraordinary.

 The story involves a retired detective, Scottie, played by Hitchcock stalwart Jimmy Stewart.
 Scottie suffers from vertigo, which hinders his daily life.

-One day he is hired by another college friend to follow his wife, played tremendously by Kim Novak, who is acting strangely and periodically disappearing, obsessed with a painting of a woman from years past.
+One day, he is hired by another college friend to follow his wife, played tremendously by Kim Novak, who is acting strangely and periodically disappearing, obsessed with a painting of a woman from years past.

-From this point, the plot twists and turns in a mysterious fashion, and mixed in is a romantic, bizarre, obsessive, love story.
+From this point, the plot twists and turns in a mysterious fashion, and mixed in is a romantic, bizarre, obsessive love story.

 Is Scottie in his right mind?
 Will his vertigo continue to haunt him?
 What is the secret to Madeleine and Judy?
 Is Midge as sweet as she appears?

-The score to Vertigo is haunting and unforgettable adding so much mood and ambiance to the film.
+The score to Vertigo is haunting and unforgettable, adding so much mood and ambiance to the film.

-Set in San Francisco, several location shots are featured- Golden Gate Bridge, downhill streets, the Mission, and Red Wood forest.
+Several location shots are featured in San Francisco, including the Golden Gate Bridge, downhill streets, the Mission, and Redwood Forest.

-As with all Hitchcock films, all sets and details are perfect from paintbrushes, coffee mugs, curtains, and furniture, to the gorgeous bright red décor of the restaurant heavily featured in the film.
+As with all Hitchcock films, all sets and details are perfect, from paintbrushes, coffee mugs, curtains, and furniture to the gorgeous bright red décor of the restaurant heavily featured in the film.

 How exquisite does Kim Novak look in the film??